Institute of Audio Research

 The Institute of Audio Research (IAR) was an educational institution in New York City.
 Students of IAR were offered a wide variety of academic programs in the field of music production and audio engineering.
 Students could choose from courses in audio electronics, digital music production, mixing music, and audio processing and storage, among others.
-It was founded in 1969 and closed in 2017.
-It has resurfaced as part of Five Towns College in 2022.
+It was founded in 1969 and closed in 2017, before partially resurfacing as part of Five Towns College in 2022.

 History

 The Institute of Audio Research was founded in 1969.
 IAR started as a seminar program for working engineers.
 By the early 1970s, there was an enormous demand for training from people with no prior background or experience who wanted to find a way into the music recording industry.
 In response, IAR developed a comprehensive program that allowed the novice, in only about a year, to become qualified for work in a professional recording facility.

 It ceased operations on December 31, 2017 after 48 years of providing audio education.

 IAR resurfaced as part of Five Towns College in Long Island.
-Five Towns College now offers a Master's in Professional Studies (M.P.S.) degree, and other audio programs, at The Institute of Audio Research (IAR) @ Five Towns College starting in Summer 2022.
+Five Towns College now offers a Master's in Professional Studies (M.P.S.) degree, and other audio programs starting in Summer 2022.